karrick/gosync/README.md

 Semaphores are notably absent, but why?
 Are semaphores less efficient than mutexes or condition variables?
 Maybe, depending on their implementation.
-However, the Go language itself has an implementation of semaphores in its runtime, and that runtime implmentation of semaphores is used to implement both `sync.Mutex` and `sync.Cond` in the standard library.
+However, the Go language itself has an implementation of semaphores in its run-time, and that run-time implementation of semaphores is used to implement both `sync.Mutex` and `sync.Cond` in the standard library.
 This private semaphore code is the basis for other Go concurrency primitives because it is elegant, fast, and reliable.
-However, the runtime implementation of semaphores is private and not usable by code written outside the scope of the language runtime and standard library.
+However, the run-time implementation of semaphores is private and not usable by code written outside the scope of the language run-time and standard library.
 So why not expose it for others to leverage?

 ## The Need for Semaphore Support